iMi-digital/imi-conrun/tests/readme.rst

 Test Framework
 **************

-We deliver a test framework for n98-magerun commands.
+We deliver a test framework for imi-conrun commands.

 =============
 Configuration
 =============

-Set the environment variable `N98_MAGERUN_TEST_MAGENTO_ROOT` with a path to a magento installation which can be used to run tests.
+Set the environment variable `IMI_MAGERUN_TEST_MAGENTO_ROOT` with a path to a contao installation which can be used to run tests.

 i.e.

-export N98_MAGERUN_TEST_MAGENTO_ROOT=/home/myinstallation
+export IMI_MAGERUN_TEST_MAGENTO_ROOT=/home/myinstallation

 =========
 Run Tests